blockchainexpert912/Candy-NFT-contracts/README.md

   Users typically store one collection per NFT type, saved at a well-known location in their account storage.

-  For example, all NBA Top Shot Moments owned by a single user are held in a [`TopShot.Collection`](https://github.com/dapperlabs/nba-smart-contracts/blob/master/contracts/TopShot.cdc#L605) stored in their account at the path `/storage/MomentCollection`.
+  For Candy, all NBA Top Shot Moments owned by a single user are held in a [`TopShot.Collection`](https://github.com/dapperlabs/nba-smart-contracts/blob/master/contracts/TopShot.cdc#L605) stored in their account at the path `/storage/MomentCollection`.

 ### Create a new NFT collection